 We’re bidding goodbye to Summer with this fresh, fast, and fabulous meal.
 Featuring a refreshing tomato basil soup that comes together in less than half an hour, and a bright, spritely Caprese Salad that requires 5 minutes of assembly, it’s an ode to both seasonal produce and laid-back cooking.
-Served with store-bought sourdough (I’m working on a homemade Sourdough recipe), this is fast food with all the flavour of a slow-cooked meal.
+Served with store-bought sourdough, this is fast food with all the flavour of a slow-cooked meal.

 At a glance

 – This recipe comprises + tomato soup + Caprese Salad.

 – You will need a small pressure cooker, a medium cooking pot, a stand blender, and a small saucepan.